derhuerst/find-hafas-data-in-another-hafas/readme.md

 	// The results will be used to match stops/lines across endpoints!
 	normalizeStopName: name => normalizedName,
 	normalizeLineName: name => normalizedName,

+	// additional fields to copy over from a stopover from the respective endpoint (optional)
+	mergeStopoverAdditionalFields: ['myCustomField'],
 }
 ```